Makushiin/THE-IMPACT-OF-WORKPLACE-FACTORS-ON-MENTAL-HEALTH/README.md

 # THE-IMPACT-OF-WORKPLACE-FACTORS-ON-MENTAL-HEALTH
 Semester long project I completed by myself for my introduction to data science principles class.
+The PDF contains the full report I wrote.